NicolaDM/MAPLE/README.md

 The most time-demanding part of MAPLE is the SPR search to improve the topology of the initial tree.
 SPR search can now be run in parallel in MAPLE using multiple cores using option --numCores .
 For example:

-    pypy3 MAPLEv0.6.7.py --input inputMapleFile.txt --output MAPLE_outputFile --numCores 10
+    pypy3 MAPLEv0.6.8.py --input inputMapleFile.txt --output MAPLE_outputFile --numCores 10

-will try to parallelize the SPR search over 10 cores.
+will parallelize the SPR search over 10 cores.
 It is not recommended to try to parallelize over an excessive number of cores (e.g. >20) since this can currently deteriorate the method's performance.
 No matter the number of cores used, the initial stepwise addition will still be run sequentially on 1 core.